dragonfly90/dragonfly90.github.io/_posts/2015-08-30-paperReading.md

 #The strengths of the paper: Describe what you believe are the strengths of the paper.
 This paper gives detailed description of a HPCC application.
 It is a good tutorial for HPCC learners.
+Part 2 talks about ETL (extract, transform, load) language ,parallel batch data processing (Thor) and high-performance online query applications using indexed data files (Roxie)

 #The weaknesses of the paper: Describe the weakness of the paper in a constructive manner.
 For example, you may elaborate what the authors could have done to improve the quality of the paper.